The Infinity Wheel Novels

 Ascents of the volcanic spire to witness Jessanda's birthday Ka'soran moon show, and later

-up the big slab in the Valley of Boulders, are inspired by the author's own climbing pastime.
+up the big slab in the Valley of Boulders, were inspired by the author's own climbing pastime.

 If this novel is ever turned into a full-length feature film (one can dream, right?), the music during